by Jessica Gore of The Sweater Collective

 Repeat Rnds 2–3 until you have 56 [64,72] sts total (28 [32,36] sts each on N1 and N2), ending with Rnd 3.

-Continue in stockinette stitch (knit every rnd) until sock measures approximately 10 [11.5,13] cm (4 [4 ½,5]”) less than the length of the foot, measured from beginning of toe.
+Continue in stockinette stitch (knit every rnd) until sock measures approximately 10 [11.5,13] cm (4 [4 ½,5]”) less than the length of your foot, measured from beginning of toe.
 (Keep your row gauge in mind if it differs from what is recommended!)

 N1: knit to end.